badlydrawnrob/anki/source/docs/professional/index.md

 3. Select the `Cards` button.
 4. Select the `Styling` option.
 5. Delete the CSS
-6. Add your custom CSS from the compiled `main.css` file.
+6. Add your custom CSS from your custom `main.css` file.
 7. Repeat for each Card Type you'd like to edit.

 ### Keeping your custom theme up-to-date